-Shred-It offers the whole array of shredding services, including off-site and on-site shredding, as well as the option to drop off paper at their office.
+Shred-it offers the whole array of paper shredding services, including off-site and on-site shredding, as well as the option to drop off paper at their office.
 Their pricing is on the more expensive end: Iron Mountain beats them at off-site shredding and ProShred beats them at on-site shredding.

 Other Paper Shredding Services

 The above services are for businesses who need to purge lots of old records.
 If you just need sporadic shredding or don’t shred a lot you may want to go with some the other available options.

 |Drop-off service, uses Iron Mountain to do actual shredding||$0.99 per pound|